LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 <video align="center" width="600px" src="./delete-todos-demo.mov"></video>

-You can delete todos as well, cool!
+You can delete todos as well; fantastic!

 ### Styling the App

 Functionally your app is complete, but it surely misses some aesthetics.
-Let's add some simple yet neat looking styles.
+Let's add some simple yet neat-looking styles.
 You can directly update the styles in our `App.module.css` file:

 ```css
 *{